-The full form of IELTS is the International English Testing System.
-IELTS is one of the widely accepted English language standardized tests.
-This test is designed specifically for those who want to work or study abroad where English is the primary language of instruction.
+The IELTS full form stands for the International English Testing System, one of the widely accepted English language standardized tests.
+It is designed specifically for those who want to work or study abroad where English is the primary language of instruction.
 Officially established in 1989, the IELTS exam is organized in collaboration with IDP: IELTS Australia, British Council, and Cambridge Assessment English.
-IELTS is recognized in numerous countries including, the United Kingdom, Australia, Canada, New Zealand, and the USA.
+IELTS is recognized in numerous countries including, the United Kingdom, Australia, Canada, New Zealand, and the USA

 The test has various test dates throughout the year, and the scoring is valid for two years.
 There are about 900 testing locations spread across 130 nations.
 This test is taken annually by more than 2 million people worldwide.